zappymussel380/binance-pnl-report/README.md

 2. Home currency (for example, NOK)
 3. Path to the CSV file with extra information

+## Output files
+The reports are written to the following files:
+- Transaction log (what was bought or sold, at what price) is written to file `transactions.csv`
+- Asset balances in the wallet after each transaction - file `balances.csv`
+- Annual PNL report - file `profits.csv`

 ## Extra information CSV

 The CSV file with extra information must contain the following columns: